 A combination of introductory ground and flight training in a turbine aircraft consisting of cross-country and local projects, with a review of selected private and commercial maneuvers.
-Prerequisites: Commercial Pilot certificate with high-performance endorsement (MF-4020).
+Prerequisite: FAA Commercial Pilot certificate with high-performance endorsement or MF-4020 Commercial Flight or MF-4231 Commercial Flight.